 One of his first moves was to inculcate 'Pervasive Creativity' throughout the company, a concept he originated where everyone in the organization, regardless of title, has the responsibility to be creative.

 A frequent speaker within the industry and beyond, Khai has spoken at the World Economic Forum, and taught master classes at St. Martins and Royal College of Art in London.
 He is a Fellow of the Royal Society of the Arts and also a contributing writer for Campaign Live.

 He is a member of the Ogilvy & Mather Worldwide Board and Executive Committee, and is Chairman of its Worldwide Creative Council.
 Khai also serves on the board of directors at Miami Ad School, Berlin School of Creative Leadership and Future of Storytelling New York.
-He recently became involved in the Bill and Melinda Gates Foundation through the Cannes Chimera program.
+He recently became involved in the Bill and Melinda Gates Foundation.